jhackett1/learn-to-code/README.md

 You need `git`, `node` and `npm` installed first.

 1. Install the Gatsby CLI commands with `npm install --global gatsby-cli`
-2. Download this repo with `git clone`.
+2. Download this repo with `git clone https://github.com/jhackett1/learn-to-code`.
 3. Install the dependencies with `npm install`.
 4. Run the software with `gatsby develop`.
 You should be able to access it on port 8000.

 Like all Gatsby sites, you can also build graphQL queries using graphiQL, which should be available at `localhost:8000/___graphql`.

+When you're finished, commit your changes and Netlify's CI server will try to deploy them.